Danny Webber: Leeds United

 Webber went to Elland Road on a trial basis, and on 28 February he joined the Championship club on a deal lasting until the end of the season, making him Neil Warnock's first signing as Leeds United manager.
 Webber made his debut as a substitute in a 1–0 home defeat to Southampton on 3 March.
 He then made his first start for Leeds three days later, in a 0–0 draw with Hull City at the KC Stadium.
 Webber scored his first goal for Leeds coming off the bench in the final game of the season against Leicester City on 28 April.
 On 2 May 2012, Webber was told that his contract would not be renewed and that he was free to find another club.

 Doncaster Rovers

 He went on trial at Brian Flynn's Doncaster Rovers in March 2013 and signed on a non-contractual basis shortly after.
 Rovers won promotion as League One champions at the end of the 2012–13 season, though Webber never made it onto the pitch.

 Accrington Stanley

 Webber signed a one-year contract with League Two club Accrington Stanley in July 2013; he joined Stanley after being attracted to the club by manager James Beattie, his former teammate at Sheffield United.
 He scored on his debut on 3 August, in a 4–1 defeat to Newport County at Rodney Parade.
-He ended the 2013–14 campaign with three goals in 23 appearances for Stanley, but was not offered a new contract in the summer.
+He ended the 2013–14 campaign with three goals in 23 appearances for Stanley.
+He was not offered a new contract in the summer.